Orion-Grieco/classDocs-1/README.md

 ## Course Objectives

 Students successfully completing this class will have developed:
-+ A “big-picture” view of data analytics.
++ A “big-picture” view of data science.
 + An understanding of the objectives and limitations of data analytics.
-+ An understanding of the main data analytics methods.
++ An understanding of the main methods in data science for analytical goals.
 + Practical skills using relevant software tools and programming techniques.
 + An understanding of the contemporary roles of power and difference as they relate to the knowledge derived from a data set.
 + An understanding of biases, discrimination and stereotypes that maybe present during collection, analysis, and reflection on the latent trends in real-world data sets.